-Lincolnshire County Council Highways Authority
+Lincolnshire County Council Highways

-Recommendation: No objection
+Recommendation: No Objection

-The proposal is for Single storey extension to rear of bungalow and it does not have an impact on the Public Highway or Surface Water Flood Risk.
+The proposal is for renovations to bungalow including two single storey side extensions where there is no change to parking or access arrangements and it does not have an impact on the Public Highway or Surface Water Flood Risk.

-As Lead Local Flood Authority, Lincolnshire County Council is required to provide a statutory planning consultation response with regard to drainage and surface water flood risk on all Major applications.
-This application is classified as a Minor Application and it is therefore the duty of the Local Planning Authority to consider the surface water flood risk and drainage proposals for this planning application.
+As Lead Local Flood Authority, Lincolnshire County Council is required to provide a statutory planning consultation response regarding drainage and surface water flood risk on all Major applications.
+This application is classified as a Minor Application, and it is therefore the duty of the Local Planning Authority to consider the surface water flood risk and drainage proposals for this planning application.